flexera-public/ldap-group-sync/README.md

 # RightScale LDAP Group Sync Tool

-This group sync script is designed to sync groups from an LDAP provider to RightScale Governance.
+This group sync script is designed to sync groups from an LDAP provider, or Active Directory, to RightScale Governance.
-It uses ldapsearch(Part of [openldap](https://www.openldap.org/software/download/) tools) and [PowerShell core](https://github.com/PowerShell/PowerShell).
+It uses [PowerShell core](https://github.com/PowerShell/PowerShell) and ldapsearch(Part of [openldap](https://www.openldap.org/software/download/) tools) or [Active Directory PowerShell Module](https://technet.microsoft.com/en-us/library/ee617195.aspx).

 ## Important Considerations
 1. The tool will not follow memberships for nested groups.
 Users must be direct members of the LDAP groups to be synchronized.
 1. Groups must already exist in RightScale with the proper roles assigned.
 This tool will not create groups.
 1. Once a group is managed by this tool, you will no longer be able to manually make modifications to its members in RightScale Governance.
 Any changes you make to the group in Governance will be removed once the next group sync is run.
 Manage the group in your directory service
 1. The time it takes to do a full sync is directly related to the number of groups and users you are synchronizing.
 We recommend running it a few times manually to get a good baseline before scheduling it to run on a reoccurring basis.
 Remember to add a buffer to the schedule to account for latency and additional users and groups that may be added in the future.

+## Active Directory
+If the Active Directory PowerShell module is installed on the server running the script, the values of some parameters will automatically be overridden.
+Read the parameter details carefully below.

 ## How It Works
 1. The tool gathers groups from an LDAP directory service based on either a list of groups, or a search string.